Skip to main content

 The global climate crisis is, at its core, a fossil fuel crisis.
 Given that the global power sector accounts for nearly half of all emissions (~ 14 GtCO2 annually), its decarbonization is critical to any meaningful climate solution.
 Financial strategies must be designed not only to phase out fossil fuels but to sufficiently expand renewable energy capacity to meet rising energy demands, including those driven by AI.

 Blended finance and the catalytic role of development banks will be at the heart of the financial strategies behind the global decarbonization of the power sector (Arezki et al. 2017).
 This financial model comes with its corporate governance specificities and challenges.
 The electricity developers and operators, relying on blended financing with institutional investors and development banks as co-investors, cannot be governed under a typical shareholder value maximization model.
 What model should they be following?
 What is the appropriate control allocation to creditors, development banks, and shareholders?
-These are some of the issues that will be discussed.
+These are some of the issues that were discussed.

 Speakers